Hans Holzer

-Hans Holzer (26 January 1920 – 26 April 2009) was an Austrian-American author and parapsychologist.
+Hans Holzer (26 January 1920 – 26 April 2009) was an American writer and parapsychologist.
 He wrote more than 120 books on supernatural and occult subjects for the popular market as well as several plays, musicals, films, and documentaries, and hosted a television show, Ghost Hunter (not to be confused with Ghost Hunters).

 Life and career

 Holzer was born in Vienna, Austria, the son of Martha (Stransky) and Leo Holzer, a businessman.
 His interest in the supernatural was sparked at a young age by stories told to him by his uncle Henry.
 He went on to study archaeology and ancient history at the University of Vienna but as the family was Jewish, they decided it was unsafe to stay in Austria and left the country for New York City in 1938.
 He studied Japanese at Columbia University and, after studying comparative religion and parapsychology, claimed to have obtained a Ph.D. at a school called the London College of Applied Science which has never been validated.
 He went on to teach parapsychology at the New York Institute of Technology.
 Holzer wrote more than 120 books on ghosts and the afterlife.

 His extensive involvement in researching the supernatural included investigating The Amityville Horror and some of the most prominent haunted locations around the world.
 He also worked with well-known trance mediums such as Ethel Johnson-Meyers, Sybil Leek, and Marisa Anderson.
 Holzer has been credited with creating the term "The Other Side" (already in use, however, in nineteenth-century spiritualism) or in full "The Other Side of Life".
 He is sometimes credited with having coined the term ghost hunter, which was the title of his first book on the paranormal published in 1963; however, an earlier book by Harry Price, published in 1936, was titled Confessions of a Ghost Hunter.

 In 1970, Holzer published a study of spirit photography called Psychic Photography: Threshold of a New Science?.
 The book included photographs taken by the spirit photographer John Myers.

 Holzer believed in life after death and the existence of ghosts, spirits, and "stay behinds".
 Ghosts were, according to him, imprints left in the environment which could be "picked up" by sensitive people.
 Spirits were intelligent beings who could interact with the living, while "stay behinds" were those who found themselves earth-bound after death.
 He also believed in reincarnation and the existence of "levels of consciousness".

 Holzer and his wife Countess Catherine Geneviève Buxhoeveden, a sixth-generation descendant of Russian Empress Catherine the Great, had two daughters.
-The marriage was eventually dissolved.
+The marriage was eventually dissolved.They divorced in 1985.